Code-Institute-Submissions/monkees-project-1/README.md

   -   The footer contains 5 links:
         Three navigate from the page to the social media pages, currently no link set on them.
         One brings the user to the hire us page.
         One opens up a modal to subscribe with a name and email address to a newsletter.
-When the user click on the sign up button the modal closes and another modal opens up to let the user know signed up successfully.
+When the user clicks on the sign up button the modal closes and another modal opens up to let the user know signed up successfully.
- - There is no action happens after.
+ - There is no action that happens after.

 ## Features left to implement